flatironinstitute/sciware/26_DataFormats/main.md

   - on some *persistent* electronic storage
   - *separate* from other data
 - Organizing separate files is its own expensive task
+- There are many ways to represent the same data

 ### Where is data when it's not in files?

 In memory!

-- The same representation trade-offs apply here too
+- Representation trade-offs apply here too
-- Files have an additional task: getting the right data in & out of memory
+- File-specific tasks include:
+  - Getting *the right* data to/from memory
+  - Persisting and duplicating data
+  - Data sharing/moving between systems

 ### What's metadata?